What's the difference between product leadership and product management?

 • Look for patterns: consistent negative signals across multiple channels warrant attention

-• Distinguish between 'not working yet' and 'won't work'—iteration vs. pivot
+• Distinguish between 'not working yet' and 'won't work' - iteration vs. pivot

 • Be transparent with your team: share insights about failures and justify strategic changes

-• Pivot on strategy, not on vision—the 'why' should be more stable than the 'how'
+• Pivot on strategy, not on vision - the 'why' should be more stable than the 'how'

 The courage to pivot comes from confidence in your learning systems.
 If you trust your data and judgment, changing course feels like progress, not failure.

-• Establish clear channels for idea submission from anywhere in the organization
+• Establish clear channels for idea submission from anywhere in the organization - connect them to the Idea Assessment Model for structured evaluation

 • Create transparent assessment frameworks so contributors understand decisions

-• Know when <a href='/resources/faq/software-prototyping-guide'>prototyping</a> or proof of concept is required before full commitment
+• Know when prototyping or proof of concept is required before full commitment

 • Design processes that let you incorporate new ideas into existing backlogs without chaos

-• Run regular <a href='/resources/faq/corporate-hackathon-guide'>hackathons</a> to generate validated concepts
+• Run regular hackathons and AI-powered innovation events to generate validated concepts

-• Build in time for exploration—not just execution of known requirements
+• Build in time for exploration - not just execution of known requirements

 Effective execution requires effective communication.
-Great product leaders are transparent—they share insights about failures, justify changes in strategy, and bring clarity on how the product needs to evolve and why.
+Great product leaders are transparent - they share insights about failures, justify changes in strategy, and bring clarity on how the product needs to evolve and why.
 The goal is alignment through understanding, not compliance through authority.

 • Share the 'why' behind decisions, not just the 'what'